 There are numerous extensions for Google Chrome.
 In our test, we limited ourselves to four plugins.
 WebRTC Block was the only tool that convinced us only partially.
 Especially the current version of this software ought to be treated with caution, as the IP address could not be hidden effectively.
 The extension ScriptSafe, on the other hand, scored points in terms of security, even if the performance has to suffer.
 Moreover, the browser capacity is quite large and the usability is not as sophisticated as other solutions.

 The plugin WebRTC Network Limiter hides the user’s actual IP address via the setting “Use my proxy server”.
 The settings will remain until changed.
 WebRTC Control can also provide a solution.
-By turning off four WebRTC components in the browser, it enables secure, unrestricted, and anonymous web browsing.
+By turning off all four components in the browser, it enables secure, unrestricted, and anonymous web browsing.
 Further, the intuitive operation via an on/off button makes it easy to turn off WebRTC.

 Disable WebRTC in Mozilla Firefox